Neyasyti-Aero/inav/docs/Settings.md

 ### nav_fw_launch_timeout

-Maximum time for launch sequence to continue after throwing.
-After this time LAUNCH mode will end and regular flight mode will take over (ms)
+Maximum time for launch sequence to be executed.
+After this time LAUNCH mode will be turned off and regular flight mode will take over (ms)

 | Default | Min | Max |
 | --- | --- | --- |